Join us on sample date

-Thank you for joining The Michael J. Fox Foundation's (MJFF) Tour de Fox Cycling Series.
-We rely on the dedication of our community to help us reach our ultimate finish line -- a cure for Parkinson's disease (PD).
-As a Tour de Fox participant, you are making a difference: 100 percent of the proceeds you raise go directly to the Foundation’s programs to speed a cure for Parkinson’s disease.
-Below are a few fun fundraising tips to help you reach your personal and team fundraising goals for your event.
+Thank you for virtually gearing up with The Michael J. Fox Foundation (MJFF) as we help close the gap on a cure for Parkinson’s disease.
+As a virtual cyclist, you are making a difference: 100 percent of the proceeds you raise go directly to the Foundation’s programs to speed a cure for Parkinson’s disease.
+But you don’t have to do it alone.
+Below are a few fundraising tips to help you reach your personal and/or team fundraising goals.

-1. Set a fundraising goal and share it with friends and family, so that they can help you reach it!
+1. Set a fundraising goal and share it.
+Let friends and family know your goal so they can help you reach it!

-2. Make the first contribution to yourself to kick-start your fundraising and show supporters that you are personally committed.
+2. Make the first contribution to yourself.
+Kick start your fundraising and show supporters that you are personally committed.

 3. Personalize your message.
 Your supporters want to hear why you care about finding a cure for PD -- and how they can help.
 We have templates for your fundraising pages, emails, and other materials, but your words, photos, and inspiration will make your story shine.

 4. Identify your networks of support.
 Brainstorm people and groups who you know: Your network is bigger than you realize.
-Take time to map out your connections and consider who to reach out to and how, whether through email, social media, mailing a letter or a direct conversation.
+Take time to map out your connections and consider who to reach out to and how, whether through email, social media, or mail.
 Start by thinking about: